 Not anyone can be a leader.
 When leading a team, it is essential to start on the right foot.
 The challenge is how to establish yourself as a leader in your team.
 First things first, you need to look for a quick win.
-When you are trying to establish yourself as a leader, look out for tasks that are relatively straightforward but have a high impact.
+When you try to establish yourself as a leader, look out for relatively straightforward tasks but have a high impact.
 This sends a message to your team and helps assert your authority.

 Set clear goals and expectations

 You are more likely to succeed in leading a team when your goals are specific.
-Hence, you should start by peering into the future and creating a vision for your team.
+Hence, it would be best if you started by peering into the future and creating a vision for your team.
 What will success look like for your team in one, two, four, or eight months?
 Often, team leaders think they understand how to set clear and realistic goals, but they never achieve what they set to do.
 One common reason for this problem is that the goals are not compelling or inspiring.

 Engage in honest and open communication

 What does an honest and open conversation look like?
-As a team leader, you play a critical role in shaping the kind of connection and environment in your team.
-A transparent workplace encourages a member to be open about their successes and failures, thereby creating a safe and positive working environment.
+As a team leader, you play a critical role in shaping your team’s kind of connection and environment.
+A transparent workplace encourages members to be open about their successes and failures, thereby creating a safe and positive working environment.
 Positive interactions are known to increase subjective well-being and improve life satisfaction.